brightwellt/CarND-Vehicle-Detection/writeup_template.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

+Use of more training data is probably the simplest thing I could do.
+The search area can miss a small segment on the right hand side, which is where new cars are likely to appear.
+This should be corrected.
+Testing on more videoes with differing lighting conditions, road types and vehicles would also be helpful.
+For example, the search area is unlikely to pick up lorries given the size of windows I am using.

 Here I'll talk about the approach I took, what techniques I used, what worked and why, where the pipeline might fail and how I might improve it if I were going to pursue this project further.

 - manually sort the test / training data to avoid having near-identical images in both test and training sets.
 - augment the test / training data with additional images.
 - The window search does not cover the entire image; notably the right and bottom sides can sometimes be missing a window.
 I could tweak the search algorithm to fit one last set of windows against the those edges hand edge.
+- Make use of the multiprocessing library, and HOGDescriptors to speed things up.
+Using an approach other than SVM may also prove faster.
+- some of the bounding boxes are larger than the car, meaning that when the box surrounding the car is larger than it needs to be.
+It would be nice to spend more time exploring this space so as to better capture the car shape.